counters table provides running totals of

 OPERATIONS counter is associated with the

-DBLQH (local query handler) kernel block (see
+DBLQH (local query handler)

-update.
+does a primary-key update.
 For reads, there is one operation in

 DBLQH per operation in

 DBTC.
-For writes, there is one operation
+For writes, there is

-counted per replica.
+one operation counted per replica.

 RANGE_SCANS counters are associated with the